“God is cruel. Sometimes he makes you live.”

 This is one is probably one that isn’t for the faint-hearted but to those that feel like they can challenge their mental state, be my guest… King manages to put the main character and the reader into one horrifying experience that will open a can of worms & live you utterly terrified.

 The story is pretty simple in plot but it offers upon layers and layers of horrific imagery and character study & warning on trigger topics such as abuse, rape, violent scenes. read the synopsis and see if you dare attempt it.
 FULL REVIEW HERE.
 It is criminally underrated!!

 P.S.
 Companion to Dolores Claiborne

 P.S.S.
-The Netflix film adaptation is set to premier on 2017
+The Netflix film adaptation is set to premiere on 2017

-I sincerely hope this post might direct you towards the twisted tales and amazing writing of Mr King himself, plus if you do step into his world might I recommend you tackle at least one of his big books because that is where he shines.
+I sincerely hope this post directs you towards the twisted tales and amazing writing of Mr. King, plus if you do step into his world might I recommend you tackle at least one of his big books because that is where he shines.

 “There are too many books in the world to read in a single lifetime; you have to draw the line somewhere.”